Monday, May 14, 2007

 For New Zealand Fish:

 Blue Warehou and Mullet are good for Fish Curry or Pulusu.
-Trivally is good for Fish Vepudu or Fry.
+Trivally and Red Snapper is good for Fish Vepudu or Fry.

 © 2007 by Rajani Rayudu